 - The North Face Women’s Banchee 65 Backpack

 - How to Choose the Best Backpack for Appalachian Trail Thru-hiking?

 TOP 13 Best Backpacks for the Appalachian Trail 2020

 Osprey Men’s Exos 58 Backpack

-A highly popular pack for traversing the AT, the Osprey Exos 58 is another solid option for thru-hiking.
+The Osprey Exos 58 is a highly popular pack for traversing the AT and a solid option for thru-hiking.

 It comes in a smaller 48 L version which could be a good option if you want to shave off some more weight.
 But the 58 version results in more versatility as it can still be under-packed when you want to carry less, with space for extra food on resupply days.

-- At 2.7 lbs this is a very lightweight pack from Osprey.
+- At 2.7 lbs this is a lightweight pack from Osprey.